confluentinc/kafka-images/examples/confluent-server-oauth/README.md

 ## Overview

-OAuth is an open standard to obtain limited access to an account, such as Keycloak, or Okta, without exposing user credentials.
+OAuth 2.0 is an open standard to obtain limited access to an account without exposing user credentials.
+Example OAuth 2.0 providers include [Keycloak](https://www.keycloak.org/) and [Okta](https://www.okta.com/).
-This Docker Compose setup provides a container-based experience for getting started with Confluent Platform OAuth.
+This Docker Compose setup provides a container-based experience for getting started with Confluent Platform's OAuth support.
 This creates a minimal CP setup (consisting only of the broker and MDS) operating seamlessly * *without** LDAP.